Picking

 Start page

-The application displays a list of all tasks and their current states, primarily organized by status.
-Within each group, tasks are sorted secondarily by order date, with the oldest order date listed first.
+The Operations App displays a list of all tasks and their current states, primarily organized by status.
+Within each status group, tasks are sorted secondarily by order date, with the oldest order date listed first.

-The order-date is the date when the customer placed the order within the shop of our tenant - it is not to be confused with the order-created-date, which is the date when we created the order in the fullfillmenttools platform.
+The order date is when the customer placed the order in the tenant's shop.
+It should not be confused with the order created date, which is when the order was created in the fulfillmenttools platform.

-Clicking on a task shows all ordered items of that task, including the respective amount.
-Within the screen that shows all items as well as the one that shows the picking summary, a subtitle is generated based on available attributes for each item if no dedicated subtitle is present.
+Clicking on a task shows all ordered items for that task, including the respective quantity.
+On the screen that shows all items and on the picking summary screen, the system generates a subtitle for each item based on available attributes if no dedicated subtitle is present.

-It is possible to configure picking scanning rules, like the validation of barcodes or the usage of a manual input picker.
+It is possible to configure picking scanning rules, such as barcode validation or the use of a manual input picker.

 Picking sequence

-It is possible to sort the pick lines in a picking sequence (number from 1 to n), which represents the physical location of the ordered item in the picking area.
-If storage locations are activated on the tenant, the running sequence of the locations is used.
+It is possible to sort the pick lines in a picking sequence, which is a numerical order representing the physical location of the item in the picking area.
+If storage locations are activated for the tenant, the running sequence of the locations is used.
 Additionally, the picking sequence can be defined in the listing and in the line items of the order.
-If more than one listing/order line has the same picking sequence, the listings that have the same sequence number are sorted by their tenant article ID.
+If more than one listing or order line has the same picking sequence number, the system sorts those items by their tenant article ID.

 Product attributes in product detail view